Product Filters

 • Subfloors

-Hardboard is a strong and versatile material made from compressed fine wood fibres, making it an affordable choice for various projects.
+Hardboard sheets are a strong and versatile material made from compressed fine wood fibres, making them an affordable choice for various projects.

 Let's get into the details: